xproke14/todo/readme.md

 # Run code

+1. Using docker-compose-dev.yml:
+Create .env file from .env.sample file.
+Set DEBUG=1 to be served staticfiles without a web server.
+You can keep other fields as they are as emailing is commented out in a compose file and in the Django code (signals.py under users app).

+2. Using docker-compose-prod.yml:
-Probably the easiest way how to run this code is to create .env file from .env.sample file.
+Create .env file from .env.sample file.
 Enter your public IP into ALLOWED_HOSTS.
-You can keep other fields as they are as emailing is not in production version (it is a Celery task which is only in dev - as described above).
+You can keep other fields as they are as emailing is not in production compose file.